 Want to be a marine biologist?
 With the Oklahoma Aquarium in our community, you can explore the possibility of that career without having to leave home for the coastal regions.
 Working at an aquarium is fun, but it is hard work.
 The following information may be helpful in making the decision to pursue an aquarium career.

 Appropriate water chemistry is crucial to the well-being of the animals.
 The water must be cleaned and circulated constantly in order to prevent toxic chemicals (ammonia from decaying food, waste, etc.) from building up and to oxygenate the water.
 We use floss bags and floss pads to help remove gunk from the water.
-These get to be really smelly and nasty and must be cleaned often.
+These must be cleaned often.
 Usually we think of bacteria as a bad thing, but in the case of tank systems, there are certain bacteria that you need to have in the water.
 The bacteria helps convert toxic chemicals into less-toxic substances.
-Bacteria is added to the water in a bioball tower.
-The bioball tower is filled with blue spiky balls that allow surface area for bacteria to grow.
-Filtration is more complicated than this brief overview, but this gives you an idea into the types of knowledge required to work with animals in an aquarium.
+Bacteria is added to the water in a bioball tower. he bioball tower is filled with blue spiky balls that allow surface area for bacteria to grow.

 Each type of animal has specific dietary needs.
-Some eat dried food (algae, blood worms, etc.) Some of our animals eat fresh food like rotifers, shrimp, or mussels.
-The sharks eat Salmon and Bonita and are fed 3-5% of their body weight per week.
+Some eat dried food (algae, blood worms, etc.), while some of our animals eat fresh food like rotifers, shrimp, or mussels.
+The sharks eat salmon and bonita, and are fed three to five-percent of their body weight per week.

 Good record keeping skills are essential to the health of the animals.

 Tanks must be cleaned often.
-Sometimes this involves diving in the tanks to scrub algae, sometimes it means scrubbing the shell of a slipper lobster with a toothbrush, and sometimes it means vacuuming the substrate.
+Sometimes this involves diving in the tanks to scrub algae, scrubbing the shell of a slipper lobster with a toothbrush, or vacuuming the substrate.

 Water samples are taken from each tank each day and tested for various aspects (salinity, pH, etc.) Adjustments and new water are made as needed.
 We have a person on staff that does nothing but test the water quality of all of our tank systems.

-There are many other aquarium careers possible beyond biology.
-Other possible aquarium careers include: administration, catering, education, events and production, guest services, life support, maintenance.
+There are many other aquarium careers beyond biology.
+Other possible aquarium careers include: administration, catering, education, events, marketing, guest services, life support, and maintenance.
 The biggest requirement for any aspect of aquarium work is passion!
-If you share our passion, we invite you to explore the possibilities found at the Oklahoma Aquarium.
+If you share our passion, then we invite you to explore the possibilities found at the Oklahoma Aquarium.